droonga/droonga.org/tutorial/basic/index.md

       }
     }

-This `catalog.json` defines a dataset `Starbucks` as a volume based on two replicas, and there are three sub volumes for each replica.
+This `catalog.json` defines a dataset `Starbucks` as:

+ * At the top level, there is one volume based on two sub volumes, called "replicas".
+ * At the next lower level, one replica volume is based on three sub volumes, called "slices".
+   They are atomic elements of the dataset.

-These six sub volumes having `"address"` information are internally called as *single volume*s.
+These six atomic volumes having `"address"` information are internally called as *single volume*s.
 They are minimum elements constructing a Droonga's dataset.
 It indicates the location of the corresponding physical storage which is a database for Groonga, they are managed by `fluent-plugin-droonga` instances automatically.